williamstein/jpython/README.md

 # JPython

-A Javascript/Python friendly language for use by Sagejs.
+## A Javascript/Python friendly language for use in sagejs

-History: This is a fork of RapydScript that is modified for use by the sagejs project.
+**History:** This is **built from RapydScript-ng** that I'm playing around with modifying for use by the sagejs project.
 See https://github.com/kovidgoyal/rapydscript-ng for some helpful documentation...